yangzhiyuansibs/SSEalign/README.md

 The SSpro8 software is a tool for prediction of protein secondary structure and can be download in http://scratch.proteomics.ics.uci.edu/.

-2.4 EMBOSS toolkits
+2.4 Dynamic programming algorithm package

-Our alignment tool EMBOSS-strecher is included in EMBOSS toolkits and this tool can be download in http://emboss.sourceforge.net/download/.
+The package of Dynamic programming algorithm package is recommended to download in https://github.com/noporpoise/seq-align.
+Please make sure to configure this package and add the path into the .bashrc before using SSEalign.
+The EMBOSS-strether package is also acceptable for dynamic programming algorithm but the file size is a bit larger.

 2.5 other suggestions

 Note also that the 'tmp' folders in the package must not be removed or renamed as they are used by the various tools to store intermediate files during a run.
 Temporary files are removed after each run and several instances of SSEalign can run simultaneously.

 3. Testing SSEalign usage

 To test the usage of SSEalign, please change directory to SSEalign storage area and run SSEalign on the provided example datasets. if it runs with no errors, means that the SSEalign have been installed successfully.

-    perl SSEalign_two_groups.pl example_SSE_group1.fasta example_SSE_group1.fasta example_output.txt 59.18 2
+    perl SSEalign_two_groups.pl example_SSE_group1.fasta example_SSE_group2.fasta example_output.txt

     perl SSEalign_provided_list.pl example_total_SSE.fasta example_provided_list.txt example_output_table.txt example_output_detail.txt

 4. Citation

-If you have applied the SSEalign in your studies ,please cite our paper:
+If you applied the SSEalign in your studies ,please cite our paper:
 Yang, Zhiyuan and Tsui, Stephen.
 "SSEalign: accurate function prediction of bacterial unannotated protein, based on effective training dataset" Bioinformatics (under revision).